 'Sweet Merlin, it is Pettigrew!' said Flitwick, nearly dropping his wand.

 'Minerva, what is the matter?' said Dumbledore as he appeared in the Entrance Hall.
 He stopped when he spotted Sirius.
 His eyes narrowing slightly, he took in all the occupants in the room, shortly spotting Pettigrew.

 'I think we should continue this discussion in Minerva's office.
 Minerva, please alert Cornelius.
 You will find him in –'

 'No,' Sirius's hoarse voice cut Dumbledore off before he could complete his sentence.

 'I'm sorry?'
 Dumbledore said politely.

 'There is no need for that, Dumbledore,' said Sirius harshly.
-'I am sure Amelia or this Rufus would be willing to get a Ministry trained Potions Master with them with a phial of Veritaserum.
+'I am sure Amelia or this Rufus person would be willing to get a Ministry trained Potions Master to supply them with a phial of Veritaserum.
 Why use a school teacher when the Ministry has specifically trained people for the job?
 No offence,' he added to the teachers standing there with their eyebrows raised.
 'I know how brilliant some of you are, but it would not be fair on the school to use its resources on a non-school related issue.
 After all, it is an expensive potion to be using.'
 He glanced at Dumbledore as he made that last jibe.
 Unfortunately for him, the headmaster showed no reaction to it.
 No doubt he had forgotten.

 Mollified, the teachers agreed with Sirius's statement, prompting Dumbledore to ask Minerva to ask Amelia to bring in their resident Potions expert.